hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/How-to-setup-relay-server-using-Hiddify-Relay-Builder.md

 - In the section related to ports, select the ports you want to create a tunnel.
 (Offer: 443,80)
 - At the end, the message `Inbound added and tunnel started` appears on the screen, which means that the operation is successful.

+!!! warning "very important point"
+    Be careful when adding a port in this step, enter only one port so that the desired `inbound` is created for it correctly.
+To add more ports, use `Add` option and add each port in one step.

 `Status`